Sweden: Traces of explosives found at Baltic Sea pipelines

 Investigators in Sweden, Denmark and Germany are looking into what happened.
 Danish officials confirmed in October that there was extensive damage to the pipelines caused by “powerful explosions.”

-The leaks occurred in international waters but within the exclusive economic zones of Denmark and Sweden.
-Investigators have not given indications of whom they think might be responsible.
+The leaks, which stopped after several days, occurred in international waters but within the exclusive economic zones of Denmark and Sweden.
+Investigators have not given indications of whom they think might be responsible but reported earlier that the blasts were likely to have involved several hundred pounds of explosives.

+Kremlin spokesman Dmitry Peskov said Friday it was “very important to find those who are behind the explosion.”

+Sweden’s findings of “a sabotage act or a terrorist act — you can call it whatever you like” confirm “the information that the Russian side has had,” Peskov said.
+Moscow needs to wait for a full damage assessment to decide whether to repair the pipelines, he said.

 Nord Stream 1 carried Russian gas to Germany until Moscow cut off supplies at the end of August.
 Nord Stream 2 never entered service as Germany suspended its certification process shortly before Russia invaded Ukraine in February.